Phrygian cap

-Although Phrygian caps did not originally function as liberty caps, they came to signify freedom and the pursuit of liberty first in the American Revolution and then in the French Revolution, particularly as a symbol of jacobinism it has been also called a jacobin cap.
+Although Phrygian caps did not originally function as liberty caps, they came to signify freedom and the pursuit of liberty first in the American Revolution and then in the French Revolution, particularly as a symbol of Jacobinism (in which context it has been also called a Jacobin cap).
 The original cap of liberty was the Roman pileus, the felt cap of emancipated slaves of ancient Rome, which was an attribute of Libertas, the Roman goddess of liberty.
 In the 16th century, the Roman iconography of liberty was revived in emblem books and numismatic handbooks where the figure of Libertas is usually depicted with a pileus.
-The most extensive use of headgear as a symbol of freedom in the first two centuries after the revival of the Roman iconography was made in the Netherlands, where the cap of liberty was adopted in the form of a contemporary hat.
+The most extensive use of headgear as a modern symbol of freedom in the first two centuries after the revival of Roman iconography was made in the Netherlands, where it became popular headdress.
 In the 18th century, the traditional liberty cap was widely used in English prints, and from 1789 also in French prints; by the early 1790s, it was regularly used in the Phrygian form.

-It is used in the coat of arms of certain republics or of republican state institutions in the place where otherwise a crown would be used (in the heraldry of monarchies).
+It was adopted in place of a crown on the coats of arms of the Argentina, Cuba, and Nicaragua republics as a symbol of their struggle for liberation and independence.
 It thus came to be identified as a symbol of republican government.
-A number of national personifications, in particular France's Marianne, are commonly depicted wearing the Phrygian cap.
-Scientists pointed to the cultural and historical relationship of the Phrygian cap with the kurkhars – the national female headdress of the Ingush people.
+A number of national personifications, including France's Marianne and the United States' Columbia are commonly depicted wearing the Phrygian cap.

+Protagonists of the Belgian comic series The Smurfs wear white Phrygian caps.
+It is the national female headdress of the Caucasian Ingush people, who call it a kurkhars.

 In antiquity

 In the Iranian world

 What came to be labelled as the Phrygian cap was originally used by several Iranian peoples, including the Scythians, the Medes, and the Persians.
 From the reports of the ancient Greeks, it appears that the Iranian variant also was a soft headdress and called a tiara.

-The Greeks identified one variant with their eastern neighbors and labeled it the “Phrygian cap”, although it was actually worn by nearly all Iranian tribes, from the Cappadocians (Old Persian Katpatuka) in the west to the Sakas (OPers.
+The Greeks identified one variant with their eastern neighbors and labeled it the "Phrygian cap", although it was actually worn by nearly all Iranian tribes, from the Cappadocians (Old Persian Katpatuka) in the west to the Sakas (OPers.
 Sakā) in the northeast.
 This and other variants can be observed in the reliefs at Persepolis.
 All seem to have been made of soft material with long flaps over the ears and the neck, but the form of the top varies.
-The famous “upright (orthē) tiara” was worn by the king.
+The famous "upright (orthē) tiara" was worn by the king.
 Members of the Median upper class wore high, crested tiaras.